Walgreens The Thread

 The symptoms of car sickness almost always go away once the trip is over and the car stops.
 There is a very rare condition called Mal de Débarquement Syndrome—French for "disembarkment syndrome"—in which people continue to experience motion sickness symptoms after the end of their airplane, ship or car travel.
 Effective treatment options for this unusual medical condition are still being explored.

 Consult your healthcare provider if car sickness symptoms are worsening or are difficult to manage.
-Your provider may recommend treatments for motion sickness.
+Your provider may recommend appropriate treatments for motion sickness.

 Explore more